xdoko01/pgRPG/README.md

   - [ ] Bug in `test_arm_ammo_01.json` - once you press attack, no other commands are processed
   - [ ] `FAILSAFE_TREE` and `FAILSAFE_LIST` put into config file outside of `Component` classes.
 Also, unify with default key_commands - those should be in configuration probably as well.
   - [x] Bug - at the moment cannot controll other entity as the `entity` parameter is poped from the command `params`.
 As `params` is mutable dictionary, it is removed everywhere.
 As a fix, either add `entity_id` into the `Command` namedtuple or do not `pop` the entity parameter, just read it.
-  - [ ] Bug - seems that `ECSManager` does not translate references to aliases that are lower in the quest file.
+  - [x] Bug - seems that `ECSManager` does not translate references to aliases that are lower in the quest file.
 It would be needed to add new item to the `engine.load_quest_def_fncs` that will call some `create_empty_entity` over all entities first and then calles `update_entity` over all (2 step process, now it is just one step).
+  - [x] Every command should hae its JSON schema definition
+  - [ ] BUG - fix `play_commands_01.jsonc`
+  - [ ] Add JSON schema definition to all new movement commands px, tile, move_to
+  - [ ] Add tests to all new movement commands px, tile, move_to
+  - [ ] Revise map class - using pygame.Vector2 instead tuple and list
+  - [ ] Position component to use Vector2 from pygame and all game to use Vector2 for pos_px and pos_tile variables
+  - [ ] pygame.Vector2 to be used everywhere where possible
+  - [ ] `Position` component to have reference to the `map` - so that in commands having path, we can use the map functions for pathfinding
+  - [ ] Try to implement `move_to` command as a `btree` rather then encapsulate all logic and path points into the command itself.
+Then compare those 2 approaches.

 ## BUG - double use of Command Command factory
   1. `Controllable` component - contains `Command` called `reset_brain`